-Cytogenetic testing is used for the diagnosis of many genetic disorders including congenital (prenatal and adult) and hematologic/oncologic disorders.
+Cytogenetic testing is used for the diagnosis of many genetic disorders, including congenital (prenatal and adult) and hematologic/oncologic disorders.
 Processing of these tests used to be labor-intensive with unpredictable test data.
 That’s why the Cytogenetic Laboratory at Mayo Clinic and Thermotron joined forces to increase the efficiency of cytogenetic test processing with the invention of the CDS-5.

 An integral part of cytogenetic testing is chromosome spreading, which occurs during slide preparation for both in situ and non-in situ cultures.
 During chromosome spreading, metaphase (a phase of mitosis, when cells divide) cells are processed with controlled air flow, temperature, and relative humidity until the chromosomes optimally spread apart.
 When this happens, the specimen (chromosomes) can be stained and analyzed.

-The Lab staff was determined to make the process more efficient, dependable, and predictable.
+The lab staff was determined to make the process more efficient, dependable, and predictable.
 Mayo hypothesized that controlling the slide drying time, relative humidity levels, and temperature could create the ideal environment for chromosome spreading.
-Mayo Clinic Ventures formed a licensing agreement with Thermotron, the leader in environmental test chambers, to build out this concept, and together, came up with a solution.
+Mayo Clinic Ventures formed a licensing agreement with Thermotron, the leader in environmental test chambers, to build out this concept, and together, they came up with a solution.

 The CDS-5 is patented for both its method of drying and its ergonomic design.
 Its unique features include: